 It is organized annually and is open for participants from: Azerbaijan, Armenia, Belarus, Georgia, Moldova, Ukraine, Poland and Russia.

-Established in 2012, the Summer Academy: Human Rights in Action addresses teams of education professionals and community actors from South East Europe region.
+The Summer Academy: Human Rights in Action addresses teams of education professionals and community actors from South East Europe region.

 To encourage dialogue among researchers and practitioners, the EWC annually organizes a series of events in cooperation with European universities and teacher training institutions.

 Latest research projects and their key findings related to issues of democratic citizenship, human rights and intercultural understanding are introduced.
-In 2011/12: The International Civic and Citizenship Education Study (ICCS).

 In partnership with the Council of Europe Pestalozzi Programme, the EWC organizes seminars and workshops for teacher trainers, teachers and other educators from Europe and beyond.